Open Enrollment is Oct 15 – Dec 7: Review Your Medicare Options for 2026

 Ongoing Special Election Period Right for Certain People with Low-Incomes

-People who receive the Part D Extra Help (which includes people with full Medi-Cal or in a Medicare Savings Program) can change their Medicare Advantage and/or Part D coverage on a quarterly basis for the first 3 quarters of the year.
+People who receive the Part D Extra Help (which includes people with full Medi-Cal or in a Medicare Savings Program) can change their Medicare Advantage and/or Part D coverage on a monthly basis for the first 3.
 Their coverage will be effective the first of the following month.
-For the 4th quarter, they can change during the Annual Election Period (Oct 15 – Dec 7) with coverage effective January 1.
 Note that beneficiaries who have been identified as “at risk” for opioid abuse, may be further restricted from changing plans.

 5-Star Medicare Advantage or Part D Plan Special Election Period